dotnet/arcade/Documentation/Policy/DefaultsGuidance.md

 * In a perfect world, this category would not exist.
 * It is **strongly** recommended that the Arcade behavior is adopted.
 * In most cases, repo owners can override the Arcade defaults.
 It should be understood that this will often result in additional risk and cost over time.
-Regardless, it should continue to be the repo  team's 'call' what what is done.
+Regardless, it should continue to be the repo  team's 'call' what is done.
 * Eliminating (or reducing at least) this category is part of the cost of getting the value of a shared infra.
 * It's hard to do....as it often involves team culture change.
 The idea though is that the effort (and pain) is worth it.